All About Fortified Foods for Herbivores

 In the wild, your pet would consume a variety of plant material each day, receiving ample amounts of micronutrients (i.e. vitamins & minerals) in the process.

-In captivity, it becomes your responsibility as pet parent to provide these important components of nutrition.
+In captivity, it becomes your responsibility as a pet parent to provide these important components of nutrition.

 How Much Should I Feed?

 Daily food requirements vary depending on age, species, and additional factors specific to your individual pet(s).
-Young, growing and pregnant or nursing pets have higher nutritional requirements and will generally require a larger quantity of food (or more free access to food) than mature pets.
+Young, growing, pregnant or nursing pets have higher nutritional requirements and will generally require a larger quantity of food than mature pets.